 The mount in the cardboard frame that is sometimes placed around the work of art, within the frame.
-It is used to create a distance between the artwork and the frame - give it some air.
+Most of the time it overlaps the artwork itself, hiding the edges of the artwork.

 When does one use a mount?